-- Mission ENS : education missions will be assigned to the ENS Physics Department.
-Send a CV before June 30 specifying the thesis subject, the supervisor, the host laboratory, the thesis registration institution and the funding organization to firstname.lastname@example.org and email@example.com
+- ENS Mission: Teaching missions will be assigned to the ENS Physics Department.
+Send a single PDF file containing the CV, a summary of the thesis subject, the name of the thesis supervisor, the host laboratory, the thesis registration institution, the organization that funds the thesis to email@example.com and a copy to firstname.lastname@example.org

 - You can get a doctoral mission only if you have a doctoral contract.
 So you cannot benefit from a doctoral mission if you are granted by a CIFRE program, a foreign grant, a CEA-CFR grant, or a conventional "contrat à durée déterminé".
 On the contrary, you can apply if you are granted by an Idex, a Labex or a territorial collectivity program.

 - The allocations of the missions do not depend on the doctoral school, but they depend on services like UFR, libraries, companies,...
 So you have to apply at your university.
 However, the opinion of the doctoral school can be asked for the selection, so it is strongly recommended to inform us.

 - The doctoral contract is generally signed only for research.
 When you have a doctoral mission, a special part of the contract mentions which time is dedicated to the doctoral mission.

 - These missions can be realize in others institutions than the one who employs you.
 In this case, a convention between the two institutions will be established.